Vishal-Sharma-6033/Vedaz-Task/README.md

 ### 4. Open the app

 Navigate to `http://localhost:5173` in your browser.
+You'll see the login screen with two tabs:

+1. **Register** — enter a username (2–20 chars) and password (min 6 chars) to create a new account
+2. **Login** — sign in with your existing credentials

-Register a new account (username + password), then sign in to start chatting.
-Open multiple tabs with different accounts to test real-time messaging between users.
+After signing in, you'll enter the chat room.
+Open multiple browser tabs or use different accounts to test real-time messaging between users.
+Use the logout button (top-right) to sign out and switch accounts.

 ## Environment Variables